AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/features/components-console.md

 * **Documentation**

-  If the developer has provided [documentation for the component](https://youtu.be/ZZ5LpwO-An4#documenting-your-component), it will appear on the **Documentation** tab.
-If there is no documentation available, the **Documentation** tab will not be shown.
+  If the developer has provided documentation for the component, it will appear on the **Documentation** tab.
+If there is no documentation available, the **Documentation** tab will not be shown. <!-- If the developer has provided [documentation for the component](/help/sites-developing/developing-components.md#documenting-your-component), it will appear on the **Documentation** tab.
+If there is no documentation available, the **Documentation** tab will not be shown.-->

   ![Component documentation](/help/sites-cloud/authoring/assets/components-console-documentation.png)